benoit-dubreuil/fiber-config-generator/doc/research.md

 Thenceforth, in order to delegate the white matter phantom generation to an external library, it is imperative that it parameterizes and allows its users to control the axon distribution, neural morphology and biological neural network.

+TODO : Simulation Generator does not meet the new requirements

 TODO : [fork](https://github.com/benoit-dubreuil/voxsim) of Simulation Generator